 Department policy directs that all written assignments (including, to a lesser extent, written exam responses) will be assessed at least partly on writing skills.
-Writing skills include not only surface correctness (grammar, punctuation, sentence structure, etc) but also general clarity and organization.
-Sources used in research papers must be properly documented.
-If you need help with your writing, you may use the Writing Centre.
-Visit the website for more details: http://www.ucalgary.ca/ssc/writing-support
+Writing skills include not only surface correctness (grammar, punctuation, sentence structure, etc) but also general

-Grading & Grade Scale of the Department of Communication, Media and FilmFinal grades are reported as letter grades.
+Grading & Grade Scale of the Department of Communication, Media and Film Final grades are reported as letter grades.
 Letter grades will be used for essay assignments, while percentage grades will be used for exams and quizzes.